When it comes to maximising your hiring outcomes, every interview question matters.

 According to recent research conducted by CV-Library, more than 66% of recruiters report having wasted thousands of pounds on bad hiring decisions.
 By compromising productivity, undermining employee morale, damaging client relations and potentially forcing a new candidate search, a single bad hire can easily cost upwards of £50,000.

 Thanks to ongoing global skills shortages — especially in tech and tech-adjacent sectors — many companies are having a hard time locating qualified candidates, and an even harder time convincing them to accept a job offer.
 More and more companies are turning to video interviewing software in order to provide a highly engaging application experience while simultaneously enhancing their ability to evaluate candidates.

-Not only are video assessments six times faster than telephone interviews, they also offer much clearer insights into candidates’ communication skills, composure, emotional intelligence and cultural fit.
+Not only are video assessments six times faster than telephone interviews, they also offer much clearer insights into candidates’ communication skills, composure, emotional intelligence and organisational fit.
 What’s more, effective video interviewing platforms enable you to standardise all of your interview questions and evaluate every candidate according to uniform criteria, both of which contribute to a fairer, more consistent hiring process.

 Since this may still be a new approach for many companies — especially large enterprises with legacy hiring processes, we’ve outlined some of the most important things to consider when crafting interview questions and assessment criteria.

 An ideal candidate experience is, among other things, a streamlined one.
 Unsurprisingly, candidates tend to become frustrated when they feel that a company is asking irrelevant questions.
 As such, each question you pose to your candidates should be designed to measure some specific quality or trait that your team believes to be essential to the position for which you’re hiring.
 Designing questions with this level of laser-focused specificity requires a three-stage procedure.